 Researching flooring for the bathroom?
 You’re in the right place.
-Your best bet for a durable, low-maintenance floor is a range of 100% waterproof bathroom flooring options such as waterproof core vinyl, porcelain or ceramic tile, or rigid core waterproof engineered hardwood.
+Your best bet for a durable, low-maintenance floor is a range of 100% waterproof bathroom flooring options such as waterproof core vinyl, or porcelain and ceramic tile.
 Water-resistant laminate is also a great option.

 Waterproof bathroom floors are quick and easy to clean.
 They also come in a huge variety of styles, from wood look to stone look and beyond, so there’s sure to be an option to match your preference.

 With so many flooring options to choose from, the task of finding the right floor for you can be a challenge.
 The good news is I’ve done the work for you!
 I’ve compiled a list of waterproof bathroom flooring ideas with pros and cons, and figured out what flooring might work best for your specific bathroom.